 The Home Office understands that you will have absences of pleasure and work, however when this comes to employment, you need to provide certain evidences and explanations.
 You may also need to explain why you are spending considerable amount of time outside of the UK if this is not consistent to your employment contract.

-You need to understand that when you apply for indefinite leave to remain, your intention is to settle in the UK and not be using this route to avoid applying for a UK visa.
+You need to understand that when you apply for this, your intention is to settle in the UK and not be using this route to avoid applying for a UK visa.
 It also checks whether you have the correct intention.

 Absences linked to reason for being in the UK – evidential requirements